kansasgis/NG911/GettingStarted.md

 The Local Data Steward or Data Maintainer is responsible for running Kansas NG911 GIS data submissions through the Kansas NG911 Toolbox validation module before data is submitted through the NG911 Portal.
-To run these tools, open the toolbox and toolset in ArcCatalog, and, at minimum, run the tools numbered 1 through 5.
+To run these tools, open the toolbox and toolset in ArcCatalog or ArcGIS Pro, and, at minimum, run the tools numbered 1 through 5.
 To run all checks included in tools 1-5, run “9 Optional Check All Required.”